Intercontinental and transoceanic fixed links: Italy–Croatia Bridge

+Italy–Albania Tunnel

+The Vlora-Otranto Tunnel is a proposed undersea tunnel that aims to connect Vlorë, in Albania, with Otranto, in Italy, across the Strait of Otranto, a narrow strip of water that separates the Adriatic Sea from the Ionian Sea and is about 71 kilometers (44 miles) wide at its narrowest point.

+Norway

+The Boknafjord tunnel (main part of the Rogfast project) is under construction and will in 2033 be the world's longest and deepest undersea road tunnel, 26.7 km long and reach 392 m under sea level.
+It will connect the island of Bokn with the mainland at Stavanger under the open Bokna Fjord.

 Faroe Islands

 Tunnels and bridges are an important part of the Faroe Islands transportation network.
-The longest proposed one is the 25 km Suðuroyartunnilin (Suðuroy tunnel).
+The longest proposed one is the 25 km Suðuroyartunnilin (the Suðuroy Tunnel).

+Iceland

+Vestmannaeyjagöng is a proposed undersea tunnel linking the archipelago Vestmannaeyjar to the Icelandic mainland.

 Europe to Africa

 Gibraltar Tunnel

 The Gibraltar Tunnel is proposed to be a rail tunnel linking Africa and Europe.
 A tunnel would likely be an electrified rail tunnel with car shuttles due to the depth of the Strait of Gibraltar (up to 900 m) and the length of the tunnel making it a great challenge to remove vehicle exhaust.
 Similar considerations led to the Channel Tunnel linking the UK and France not being a highway tunnel.
 There have also been proposals for a bridge over the strait, although ship traffic would complicate this solution.
 Car ferries currently operate across the strait.

 Strait of Sicily

 The proposed Strait of Sicily Tunnel would link Sicily to Tunisia.
 Together with the proposed Strait of Messina Bridge from Sicily to Italy this would provide a fixed link between Italy and Tunisia.